Architecture, BArch

 Transfer Students

 Transfer students are admitted on a selective basis.
 Preference is given to students whose applications are completed, including all required supporting documents, no later than April 1 (for the following summer/fall term) or November 1 (for the following spring term) and who have completed (or will have completed by the anticipated enrollment date) at least 24 degree credits with a cumulative grade point average of at least 2.5 (on a 4.0 scale).
-In addition, transfer applicants must meet the same high school English and mathematics course requirements as new freshman applicants.
+In addition, transfer applicants must meet the same high school English and mathematics course requirements as new first-year student applicants.
 International transfer student applicants also must meet the minimum TOEFL requirement.

 Students enrolled in other UWM schools or colleges who wish to enter the architecture program will also be considered for admission on the basis of the criteria listed above.
 Interested students should schedule an appointment with the SARUP Undergraduate Advisor, (414) 229-4015.